poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-09-18-Personal-CTF-Notes.markdown

 - There's the `_dl_make_stack_executable` function in glibc's ld.
 I've never seen this used in an actual exploit but seems cool to know about nonetheless.
 - `mmap` returns addresses placed close to libc (check out `house of muney` for more info).
 - The read and write syscalls do not complain about being fed an invalid memory address and simply return an error.
 Might be useful for finding writeable memory without having a leak.
-- Theres a magic race condition in one `one_gadget` (the gadget is actually in exec_comm and to find it you have to use one_gadget with `-l 1` argument).
+- Allegedly theres a magic race condition in one `one_gadget` (the gadget is actually in exec_comm and to find it you have to use one_gadget with `-l 1` argument).
 It can return a shell even though the constraints aren't met.
+I saw it a long ago in a ctf being used but when I tried to recreate it recently it didn't seem to work, so take this with a grain of salt and do your own research.
 ```c
 0x10dbca posix_spawn(rsp+0x64, "/bin/sh", [rsp+0x40], 0, rsp+0x70, r9)
 constraints: